YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 (among others) enjoy
 the highest precedence.
 The first and second level also have the associativity indicator `RIGHTA`, requiring that the conjunction and disjunction connectives associate to the right.
-The third level refers back to the first level when parsing the `<body>` part of a formula of the form `fresh <vars> in <body>`, implying that the scope of `fresh` extends to the right as far as possible.
+The third level refers back to the first level (named "top") when parsing the `<body>` part of a formula of the form `fresh <vars> in <body>`, implying that the scope of `fresh` extends to the right as far as possible.